arnabnath96/ECE425_Project2/README.txt

 graph.h, graph.c - Contains definitions of a linked list, graph node, input vector, and fault and functions that interact with the structures.
 Additionally contains a number of constants and helper functions.

 stack.h, stack.c - Contains definitions of a simple stack node and a simple stack capable of storing integers.
 The stack is capable of push, pop, print, construction, copy, and destruction operations and also includes an emptiness check.
+The stack is used to store a topographical sort of the nodes in the netlist.

 topological_sort.h, topological_sort.c - Contains functions used to sort a graph representing a combinational circuit in topological order.
 The output of the topological sort operation is a stack of identifiers for nodes in the graph ordered from first nodes in the topological sort (top of stack; inputs of circuit) to last nodes in the topological sort (bottom of stack; outputs of circuit).